Chart Color Schemes

 Kingston features high concentrations of group households, with a higher-than-average median household size

-Family households comprise 70.9% of all households, including 27.3% couples with children, 17.5% couples without children, and 23.7% single parent families.
-Non-family households make up the remaining 29.1%, with lone person households at 24.3% and group households comprising 4.9%.
-The median household size is 2.9 people, which is larger than the Greater Brisbane average of 2.8.
+Family households account for 70.9% of all households, including 27.3% couples with children, 17.5% couples without children, and 23.7% single parent families.
+Non-family households make up the remaining 29.1%, with lone person households at 24.3% and group households comprising 4.9% of the total.
+The median household size is 2.9 people, larger than the Greater Brisbane average of 2.8.

 Frequently Asked Questions - Households